 Therefore, parents should watch the physical and behavioral signs that indicate an ACS and try to find out the cause behind it.
 Through the integration of love, support, and affection, adopted children may be able to overcome these emotions..

 Read on the post to understand more about ACS, its causes, symptoms, effects, things you can do to avoid the condition.

-Adopted child syndrome is a condition that is a result of various psychological and emotional hardships an adopted child undergoes.
-It represents the characteristics that are uniquely related to their adopted status, such as attachment disorders, lying, stealing, inability to accept authority, and violent behavior.
+Adopted child syndrome is usually used to describe a condition that is a result of various psychological and emotional hardships an adopted child undergoes.
+It is associated with characteristics such as attachment disorders and deviant behavior to the likes of lying, stealing, inability to accept authority, and violence.

 Social worker Jean Paton, who was herself an adoptee, was the first to study ACS in 1953.

 However, the term was only officially coined by David Kirschner in 1978 in his paper Son of Sam.